Watercycle/ControllerButtonMapper/README.md

 # Todo

 - Test more controllers
-- Add options to disable bindings and/or mouse input for certain applications
+- ~~Add options to disable bindings and/or mouse input for certain applications~~ 'default.bind' will be used unless a binding is defined for each specific executable.
 - Windows only right now but should be easy to extend

 # Binding Language Example (with syntax highlighting)